-Granting Mobile App Access to a Second User
+Granting Mobile App Access to a Second Driver

-It's easy to grant mobile app access to a second user of your vehicle (such as a family member or friend).
-Log into your Tesla account and navigate to Account > Personal Information > Contact > Add Additional Contact.
-Add the secondary user's contact information.
-If the secondary user already has a Tesla account, use the email address associated with their existing Tesla account.
-They can then access your Model S from the mobile app.
-If they do not have a Tesla account, a welcome email will be sent to their registered email address.
-Once the account is created, they can access your vehicle from the mobile app.
-With mobile app access, secondary users can view and control your vehicle's settings remotely.
+It's easy to grant mobile app access to a second person that uses Model S (such as a family member or friend).
+Log into your Tesla account, navigate to the associated vehicle, click Manage > Car Access > Add Driver and follow the onscreen instructions.
+If the person you are adding does not have a Tesla account, a welcome email is sent to their registered email address.
+Once the account is created, they can access your Model S from the mobile app, viewing information and controlling the vehicle remotely.

-To remove access, delete the contact information of the second user.
+To remove access, delete the contact information of the second person in the mobile app.